BCHSRockandRollTrombley.jpg

 The Butterfield Memorial Research LibraryHours:

-Appointment only: Tuesday - Friday at 10am - 12pm
+Appointment only: Wednesday - Friday at 10am - 12pm

-Public Hours: Tuesday & Wednesday at 12-4pm
+Public Hours: Wednesday at 1-4pm

 *We make every effort to keep the library open.
 It is strongly suggested that anyone with travel or time constraints please call before their intended visit to make sure the library is staffed.